-First, visit your school resource centre again.
-Go back to your brainstorming map on page 6.
+Go back to your brainstorming map on page 8.
 How many questions can be easily answered by reading about the topic?
 Label these R for resource research.
 How many would need an experiment, innovation, or study to solve them (P)?
 Label these P for project idea.

-Is my question something that can be easily answered through my resource centre research?
-If yes, I need to ask a question that will better allow me to experiment or design an innovation.
+Is your question something that can be easily answered through research?
+If yes, you need to ask a question that will better allow you to experiment or design an innovation.
 The key is to find something that is manageable, and at the same time, just a little different from what everyone else is doing.